KuzeGY/PT-Example/README.md

   * So far All of applications created by create poilcy do not have Outhstanding Action
 * UW Checker : UWmanger do not have Authority Level and Varsha Kudav cannot use in UAT, All of UW flow have added additional UW Checker Step in the Script.

 ## Script

+### TAL_EWF_API.jmx
+  * Script Include all API scenarios.
+  * Usually run in local machine for scripting, debugging

+### TAL_EWF_UI.jmx
+  * Script Include all UI scenarios.
+  * Usually run in local machine for scripting, debugging

-### Dev Script
+### TAL-EWF_DataCreation.jmx
-  * For Debugging propose  TAL-EWF-Debug.jmx
-  * Messy, include everything, deprecated scripts

-### Stg Script TAL-EWF-UI.jmx TAL-EWF-API.jmx TAL-EWF-DataCreation.jmx
-  * For Test Sanity test before formal test, Data Creation propose
+  * For creating test data before formal test.

-  * Removed deprecated script, useless scrit depends on the Environment at that time
+### TAL-EWF_Sanity.jmx
+  * For Run Sanity Test to check environment status.

-### Prod Script  TAL-EWF-LG.jmx
+### TAL-EWF_LG.jmx
-  * For Run Test in LG
+  * For Run formal test in Load Generator Machine.
-  * Change Configuration to LG variable e.g. Test Data Path, Test Result Path, Driver Path, Proxy Setting
+  * Configuration changed to LG variable e.g. Test Data Path, Test Result Path, Driver Path, Proxy Setting , Throughput

-##Test Data Preparation
+## Test Data Preparation

-### For All UI Scenarioa(1-8)
+### Create PEGA Application For All UI Scenarioa(1-8)
 TAL-EWF-DataCreateion.jmx / CreatePolicy-API
 Change Loop to 1.5 Times totol work loads e.g 1 Hour Peak Load Test, Total UI work

-Number | Work Load / Hr
+Scenario Number|Work Load / Hr
 ------------ | -------------
 1 | 32
 2 | 32